FACTBOX-'We the People': broad coalition of voices at U.S. Democratic convention | Politics

 FACTBOX-'We the People': broad coalition of voices at U.S. Democratic convention

-Former rival Bernie Sanders, Republican John Kasich and former first lady Michelle Obama are among a parade of speakers making the case for Joe Biden on the first day of a virtual convention to formally nominate him as the Democratic nominee in the November presidential election.
+The Democratic Party presented a parade of passionate speakers making the case for electing Joe Biden president of the United States on Monday, the first day of a virtual convention to formally nominate him as the party's nominee to face President Donald Trump in November.

-Quotes from the night are below.
-The party also issued selected excerpts of prepared remarks in advance.
-Washington, D.C., Mayor Muriel Bowser:

-"We have to undo the laws and systems that have codified racism for far too long.
-But we have to do something too.
-Each and every one of us.
-Challenge our own biases.
-If we see something, do something.
-Together, we can turn this reckoning into a reimagining of a nation where 'We The People' means all the people."
-Bowser introduced Philonise Floyd, the brother of George Floyd, whose death in Minneapolis police custody in May sparked waves of anti-racism protests across the country:

 “My dad was a healthy 65-year-old.
 His only pre-existing condition was trusting Donald Trump, and for that, he paid with his life.”
 "One of the last things that my father said to me was that he felt betrayed by the likes of Donald Trump.
 And so when I cast my vote for Joe Biden, I will do it for my Dad."